microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file names MUST be libk4a.so and libdepthengine.so.

+   Note: To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
+         copied into the folder.
+   Note: If the dlls have different names, create a symlink with relative redirection.
+This may
+         require elevated permissions to create the symlink as well as run build_wheel.ps1.
    Note: If the .so have different names, create a symlink with relative redirection.
 This may
          require elevated permissions to create the symlink as well as run build_wheel.csh.